Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 157 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.
+The service frequency averages 157 trips daily across all routes, equating to approximately two weekly trips per stop.
+A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport